asanmateu/emails2query-tool/README.md

 	* **additional_emails**: additional emails concatenated by ";" (semicolon)

-**IMPORTANT:**

-**The tool does no magic so please make sure buyer names are set in the same order as their corresponding emails.**

-**Emails with no buyer names should go EITHER at the end, so that they are not matched to a wrong name OR otherwise you can write names as name1;;name3 (this will consider the value inside semicolons as "", in this case the only thing you need to make sure is that email2 has no buyer name, for example.
-Normally, if you concatenate them in the order given by additional columns 1, 2, 3... and put a ";" in between, empty names will be already in ;; format.**

-**You can concatenate both buyers and emails separately by copying all the additional buyer name / email column to a separate worksheet, use concatenate and then simply insert ";" between elements in the excel formula.**

-**Please slack Toni if this is not 100% clear.**

 3. Place the **.xlsx** template, without changing its name, in the input directory.
 Make sure it's the only file there, and run the following commands on your terminal:

 ```
-# Activate the environment if you don't have the basic packages installed (pandas, numpy, and some excel readers if errors happen)
+# Activate the environment if you don't have the basic packages installed (pandas, numpy, and some excel readers: openpyxl, xlrd, or xlwt)

 $ conda activate cd-cleaner-conda-env